Astiarr/CSS-Bootstrap-5-exercice/README.md

 # CSS-Bootstrap-5-traning
 CSS / Bootstrap 5 traning

---------- This exercice comes from a Bootcamp made by Doctor Angela Yu.
+--------- This exercice comes from a bootcamp made by Doctor Angela Yu.
 Some personnalisations and updates have been made by myself -----------

 This exercice shows the use of some Bootstrap 5 components :
 - Grid ;